Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Results

-We note that since Ref.~\cite{Bharucha:2022lty} appeared, direct constraints on ALP-fermion couplings have been further investigated.
+Other constraints on the ALP-top coupling have been investigated since Ref.~\cite{Bharucha:2022lty} appeared.
 In Ref.~\cite{Esser:2023fdo} the authors studied a scenario in which the only non-zero coupling of the ALP to SM fermions was that to top quarks, \textit{i.e} $g_{\rm att}\neq 0$ only.
 This has the important consequence that the ALP is long-lived with respect to the scale of the LHC detectors.
 As this is not the case in our model, the derived direct bounds do not apply here.
-Note that indirect bounds from the LHC on the ALP-top coupling were also derived in Ref.~\cite{Esser:2023fdo}, and from low-energy, Higgs and top data to constrain the ALP-fermion couplings in Ref.~\cite{Biekotter:2023mpd}.
-In the former, indirect effects of the ALP on top pair production and gauge boson pair production are used to obtain limits on the ALP-top coupling.
-In the latter, bounds on the ALP couplings to up-type quarks ($C_u$), down-type quarks ($C_d$) and charged leptons ($C_e$) were obtained by taking into account renormalization group flow of these couplings into the SM effective field theory (SMEFT) Wilson coefficients, on which the constraints were already known.
-It turns out that particularly strong bounds on $C_u/f_a$ were obtained, stemming from the two-loop contribution of the ALP-top coupling to the $W$ mass.
-We note that not only do our direct constraints provide complementary information to these indirect bounds, they in addition provide the first direct constraints on the coupling of the ALP to down-type quarks in this region of $m_a$.
+Indirect bounds from the LHC on the ALP-top coupling were also derived in Ref.~\cite{Esser:2023fdo}, and from low-energy, Higgs and top data on the ALP-fermion couplings in Ref.~\cite{Biekotter:2023mpd}.
+In the former, indirect effects of the ALP on top pair production and gauge-boson pair production are used to obtain limits on the ALP-top coupling.
+In the latter, bounds on the ALP couplings to up-type and down-type quarks as well as charged leptons were obtained by taking into account renormalization group flow of these couplings into the SM effective-field-theory (SMEFT) Wilson coefficients, on which the constraints were already known.
+It turns out that particularly strong bounds on couplings of ALPs to up-type were obtained, stemming from the two-loop contribution of the ALP-top coupling to the $W$ mass.
+While these bounds are clearly interesting, reproducing them for our model is beyond the scope of our work.
+We remark that the direct searches we consider provide important complementary information to these indirect bounds.